Do you live in a cold climate and wonder if you can get a tankless water heater?

 If you have a condensing unit or plan to get one, then make sure the condensate drain is somewhere that won’t freeze.
 If the water coming out of the drain freezes then it will affect how it drains.
 Then the unit will shut down if it senses that the condensate is blocked.

-- Have backup power
+- Have Backup Power

 If you have an outdoor unit or worry about freezing then make sure it always has power.
 The freeze protection option will only work when the unit has power.
 Get a generator or use a tankless heater that has a backup battery.

 Something I highly recommend for anybody with a tankless water heater, or any other gas fired appliance is the HUGO Battery Backup.
-You’ll get up to 7 days of use out of this battery so you won’t be out of hot water in case of a power outage. - Insulate the pipes
+You’ll get up to 7 days of use out of this battery so you won’t be out of hot water in case of a power outage. - Insulate the Pipes

 If your unit is an outdoor type this is essential to make sure the incoming and outgoing water stays warm and doesn’t have a chance to get cold.
 Even with an indoor one, you can benefit from insulating your pipes to make sure you don’t have any heat loss from cold pipes.